Visual Artists’ Immigration Clinic

 What happens after the Clinic?

-The Center for Art Law will be providing immigration law guides and the contact information of the Volunteer Attorneys participating in each session.
+- The Center for Art Law will provide an immigration law handout as a guide and the contact information of the Volunteer Attorneys and Professionals participating in each session.

-If you wish to pursue the conversation with the Volunteer Attorneys participating in the session, you should reach out to them directly!
+- If you wish to pursue the conversation with the Volunteer Attorneys or Professionals participating in the session, you should reach out to them directly.

 Past Sessions & Co-Hosts